 In the unleashing of one’s self, you start to see new corners.
 You start to notice the things that you do to keep from getting hurt, from being judged… the things we do to be liked.
 And when you see them for the first time, I have to admit it’s exhausting.
 It’s exhausting to think how hard we try to not be ourselves, and how much hope goes into every move we make.
 You also become aware of how slim the odds are that you will always get the approval you are so desperately pining over.

 But as I stopped to think about it, I realized that that wasn’t entirely true.
-2013 was about awareness: the awareness that I was wrong about a lot of things, the awareness of anger when things don’t go as planned.
+The last year was about awareness: the awareness that I was wrong about a lot of things, the awareness of anger when things don’t go as planned.
 I ran into the dark, hair flowing behind me, drumbeats banging at my chest, and eyes wide-opened.
 I jumped.
 I braced myself for the scars I knew I’d get.
 I cringed ahead of time for the rules I knew I’d break, and all the while, despite the fear of getting caught, I learned to let the music play for the adventures that I knew I’d find.

 But now that I knew who I was, it was time to focus on what I needed.
 Wait a second…needed?
 What did I need?
 Is it different?